Third Meru Combinatorics Conference 2025

 • Registration & Abstract Submission Deadline: 15th February 2025

-• Last Date for Payment of Registration Fee: To be announced soon.
+• Last Date for Payment of Registration Fee: 5th April 2025

 • Conference Dates: 28th May 2025